What's involved in being a Helpline volunteer?

 Our 24 hour Freephone Dementia Helpline is a vital support for people with dementia, their carers & families and the wider community by ensuring that there is always someone there to listen and act when needed, be that day or night.

 The Helpline is staffed entirely by trained volunteers.
-This role can include telephone, face-to-face and online support.
+This role can include telephone and online support.

 The role may vary depending on needs and your preference, but is likely to include:

 - Offering person-centred emotional support and information to people affected by dementia, primarily but not limited to, over the telephone

 - Developing and maintaining knowledge on health and social care issues that relate to people living with dementia, including statutory services and welfare benefits

 - Maintaining knowledge of other organisations and services that can help people living with dementia and sign post when appropriate